arthur-littm/blog-posts/fromv3tov4.md

 ## Making an inline form

-The `.form-inline` has been dropped in the newest version, instead you can now use `.form-row`, a variation of our standard grid row.
+There is now two different ways to achieve that.
+First there's with the good old `.form-inline` that already existed in previous versions.
+The new way would be to use use `.form-row`, a variation of our standard grid row.
 This means that first of all you can easily make complex form layout using your knowledge of the grid, but you can also easily modify the width that `input`s take using different size colums!

 <img src="images/form-inline.png" alt="Bootstrap grid aligning columns" width="100%">